cloud-parrot/cloud-parrot.github.io/_posts/2020-12-09-OpenDaylight.md

 Use the following link to exxplore the files you'd like to download

-Download the *karaf-0.13.1.zip*  or *karaf-0.13.1.tar.gz* from [here] (https://nexus.opendaylight.org/content/repositories/opendaylight.release/org/opendaylight/integration/karaf/0.13.1).
+Download the *karaf-0.13.1.zip*  or *karaf-0.13.1.tar.gz* from [here](https://nexus.opendaylight.org/content/repositories/opendaylight.release/org/opendaylight/integration/karaf/0.13.1).

 <pre><code data-trim class="yaml">
 # The command you need to execute to download